 MoPop (aka EMP, aka “that awesome building in Seattle Center”)

-Formerly known as the EMP Museum, MoPop is one of the most popular attractions in Seattle.
-The printed library pass grants free admission for two adults and two children between the ages of 5 and 17 (children 4 and under are always free).
-Photo ID must be provided and must match the library cardholder’s name.
+MoPop is one of the most popular attractions in Seattle.
+The Seattle library pass grants free admission for two adults and two children between the ages of 5 and 17 (children 4 and under are always free).
+Photo ID that matches the Seattle library cardholder’s name, must be provided.

 Museum of Flight